An estimate for spherical functions on $\mathrm{SL}(3,\mathbb{R})$: Introduction

-We call $g$ the group parameter and $\lambda$ the spectral parameter.
-Due to the $\rK$-bi-invariance of $\phi_\lambda$, we only need to consider its restriction to $\rA$.
-In the classical work of Harish-Chandra (cf. \cite{H-C}), the asymptotic behavior of spherical functions when the group parameter $g$ goes to infinity has been carefully studied.
-However, some analysis problems require the understanding of the asymptotic behavior of spherical functions when the spectral parameter $\lambda$ goes to infinity.
-One approach for this problem was carried out by \DKV \cite{DKV}.
-Their approach employs the method of stationary phase and they achieve the estimate for general semisimple Lie groups.
-Besides, their estimate is uniform in the spectral parameter $\lambda$ but becomes not sharp once allowing the group parameter to be singular.
-Nevertheless, this article is largely inspired by their results and observations!
+The asymptotic behavior of spherical functions when the group variable $g$ goes to infinity has been carefully studied, starting with the classical work of Harish-Chandra.
+However, some analysis problems require the understanding of the asymptotic behavior when the spectral parameter $\lambda$ goes to infinity.
+Here $\lambda$ goes infinity means that the imaginary part $\lambda_I$ goes to infinity while the real part $\lambda_R$ remains bounded.
+For our purpose, we could assume $\lambda_R=0$, that is, $\lambda\in \crFI$.
+One approach for this problem was carried out by \DKV \cite{DKV83}.
+They employed the method of stationary phase and achieved the estimate for spherical functions on general semisimple Lie groups.
+Their estimate is uniform in the spectral parameter $\lambda$ but becomes not sharp once allowing the group variable to be singular.
+Nevertheless, this paper is inspired by their work.

-One major aim of this article is to prove the following asymptotic estimate for sphericial functions on the specific group $\rG=\SL(3,\R)$ which improves the result implied by \cite{DKV}.
+The major aim of this paper is to prove the following asymptotic estimate for spherical functions on the specific group $\rG=\SL(3,\R)$ which improves the result implied by \cite{DKV83}.